dagbdagb/waffle/README.md

 Alphabetically.
 Topics/buttons with a trailing digit are grouped with the topic/button with the same topic *without* a trailing digit.

 This reflects my setup, where a wall switch in a room has a topic without a digit, and every device controlled by the same switch has the same topic with a terminating digit.
 All devices have a group topic, and I use rules to toggle groups of devices from my wall switch.

+Devices with more than one relay get a button text with a dash and a trailing digit for each relay.

 And finally, my devices use the format {tele|stat|cmnd}/topic/{POWER|RESULT} format for MQTT.
 If your setup is different, I presume you need to change the JS a bit.